RocketRobC/simple_account_manager/README.md

 ### Transactions

-The provided list of transactions are processed sequentially and if a transactions is not able to be performed, it's because at that point in time it was not possible to execute the transaction due to insufficient funds.
+The provided list of transactions are intended to be processed sequentially and if a transactions is not able to be performed, it's because at that point in time it was not possible to execute the transaction due to an error.

+If a single transaction is not able to be performed because of insufficient funds or the source or target accounts do not exist, then the remaining transactions will continue to be processed.
+In this case the errors will be shown along with the openning and closing balance for the transactions that were executed.

+If the entered transaction amount is a negative value the transaction will be processed.
+However if the target account balance would drop below $0 as a result of the transaction, it won't be completed and an error an will be returned.

 ### CSV Data